List of Little Britain characters: Eugene

 Catchphrase: "Correct", "Incorrect", "Does that smell?", "Is it smelling?"

 Eugene appears in three clips of the deleted scenes.
 He is a musician, who plays nothing more than a triangle, and speaks with a South African accent.
 He is irrationally sensitive and always answers with the words "Correct" for positives and "Incorrect" for negatives.
 In each clip, he vandalizes colleagues' instruments for minor things that affected him.
 In his appearances, he: bends a flute because the owner in question trod on his toes; flattens the brass section's instruments because one of them said his lunchbox smelled, and saws a double bass in half because the owner was reading his Daily Express.
-After that occasion, he is fired from the orchestra, which results in him igniting gasoline all over the orchestra, proclaiming "I am correct, they are incorrect!
-I am correct, they are incorrect!"
+After that occasion, he is fired from the orchestra, which results in him igniting petrol all over the orchestra, proclaiming "I am correct, they are incorrect!
+And so on.